What Is Fiber?

 Tips for Increasing Fiber Intake

-- Whenever possible, choose whole grains over refined grains (eg, brown rice instead of white rice, whole-wheat bread instead of white bread).
+- Whenever possible, choose whole grains over refined grains (brown rice instead of white rice, whole-wheat bread instead of white bread).

 - Include a variety of grains in your diet, such as wheat, rye, barley, oats, quinoa, and bulgur.

 - Eat more vegetarian-based meals.
-Here are some ideas: black bean burgers , eggplant lasagna , and veggie tofu stir-fry .
+These include black bean burgers, eggplant lasagna, and veggie tofu stir-fry.

 - Choose high-fiber snacks, such as fruits, popcorn, whole-grain crackers, and nuts.